whizzzkid/instagram-proxy-api/README.md

 NO AUTH required, that's the best part, you can access all of instagram's public data without authentication or registering an app.

+## Inspiration

+The idea came into being after some discussion [here](http://stackoverflow.com/a/33783840).

 ## Issues & Pull Requests

 All contributers are welcome, feel free to report issues and send PRs